RedisTimeSeries/RedisTimeSeries/docs/commands.md

 #### Notes
-* The command only alters the fields that are given, e.g. if labels are given but retention isn't, then only the labels is altered.
+* The command only alters the fields that are given, e.g. if labels are given but retention isn't, then only the labels are altered.
 * If the labels are altered, the given label-list is applied, i.e. labels that are not present in the given list are removed implicitly.
 * Supplying the labels keyword without any fields will remove all existing labels.